PrimeTimeTran/next-blog/data/blog/RSE Intro.md

 To that end, I've decided to build a stock exchange, Royal Stock Exchange.

-Technology:
+Some of the things I hope to learn more of are:

-- .NET server
+- .NET
-- Flutter client
+- Flutter
+- Finance/trading
+- Rider

 I'll be documenting my research and process along the way to hopefully cement my learning of .NET as well as finance.